Customer feedback is a tricky beast—we need it to grow our companies and give customers a better experience… but it isn't easy to get.

 - If they leave a poor review

-However, sending out this many emails can take a lot of time and effort from your team.
+However, sending out this many emails can take your team a lot of time and effort.
 The good news is that you can put customer feedback email campaigns on autopilot.

-How to create and send a customer feedback email campaign
+How to create and send a customer feedback email automation

 With the right tools, you can create automated email campaigns and collect feedback in the background.
 Automations are made up of four parts: